Abyss-W4tcher/volatility-scripts/README.md

 ## About the project

-This repository contains a variety scripts related to the volatility framework.
+This repository contains a variety of scripts related to the Volatility framework.

 ## Content